 MH: What do you do for Museum Hack?

 DM: My official title is Museum Tour Operations Associate.
 My unofficial title is Doer of Many Things.
 I do scheduling!
 I do supplies ordering!
 I create content for YouTube and our blog!
 I assist tour guides with logistics busy tours!
-I help our Audience Development Team with calls and museum contacts!
+I help our Museum Consulting Team with calls and museum contacts!
 Basically, I make sure things get done.

 MH: Tell us about one of your favorite Museum Hack experiences.